 ‘I’ve used one before and I’m pretty sure I saw myself, I just didn’t realise it was me until afterward.’
 Harry frowned.
 ‘I made a self-fulfilling loop.’

 ‘You will have to every time you use it.’
-Salazar’s serpent coiled round his face.
+Salazar’s serpent coiled around his face.
 ‘Get off you wretched creature.’
 The portrait peeled it off with its free hand and tied it into a knot.
 The snake squirmed round his neck, bumping his chin with its knotted tail.
 ‘Now, why are you here?’

 Harry pretended he hadn’t heard that.
 ‘I discovered some muggle mind exercises that help you clear your mind and focus.
 They seem like they’d be the same as the magical ones, but I can’t easily get into the restricted section to check.’